mudge/mudge.github.com/_posts/2019-11-12-using-a-raspberry-pi-for-time-machine.markdown

 This advertises our Raspberry Pi as an AirPort Time Capsule but you can use any device model name found in `/System/Library/CoreServices/CoreTypes.bundle/Contents/Info.plist`, e.g. `MacBook`, `Xserve`, `Windows`, etc.

+We use port 9 for both this and the next service as it is the port used by real Time Capsules and any data sent to it is [discarded by definition](https://en.wikipedia.org/wiki/Discard_Protocol).

 ```xml
 <service>
   <type>_adisk._tcp</type>